coding-kitties/investing-algorithm-framework/README.md

 ```

 ## Performance
-We continiously are working on improving the performance of the framework.
+We are continuously working on improving the performance of the framework.
+If
+you have any suggestions, please let us know.

 ## Download
 You can download the framework with pypi.